mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge 1.md

 This undermines one of Bluesky's differentiators against its better-funded, walled garden incumbent competitors.
 Getting people to migrate to Bluesky is therefore only part of the challenge - **getting them onto alternative infrastructure may be almost as important.**

 I'm embarrassed to admit that I for one still haven’t: like 99% of the population, I don’t have the skills to self-host.
-Setting up easy-to-use hosting services, in my view, should therefore be a priority for Europe in general, and in particular [eurosky.social](eurosky.social), which is launching in a few days' time (see [Building resilient social media](https://medium.com/@mathewlowry/building-resilient-social-media-9f7568a501a6))
+Setting up easy-to-use hosting services, in my view, should therefore be a priority for Europe in general, and in particular [Indiesky Europe](https://atprotocol.dev/notes-from-ahoy-indiesky-europe/).

 ## Create value worth paying for